Connecting to a Custom Hive Metastore¶

 Pull down the drop-down list that defaults to Qubole Hive and choose Connect Custom Metastore.

-MySQL is set as the Metastore Type and (this field is non-editable as custom metastore is supported only for the MySQL and Amazon Aurora-MySQL metastores).
+MySQL is set as the Metastore Type and (this field is non-editable as custom metastore is supported only for MySQL metastores).

 Enter the Metastore Name.